hnascx/nodejs-findafriend-api/README.md

 - The pet list must be paginated with 20 items per page.
 - The ORG must be identified using a JWT (JSON Web Token).

 Technologies used: Fastify as the framework, Prisma as the ORM, Axios, Zod for form validation, PostgreSQL as the database, Docker, and Vitest for unit and E2E testing.
+CI/CD implemented using Github Actions.

 ### Installation
 `npm i`